The Simplicity of Physical Laws: Epistemic Fundamentality

-There is another reason to tolerate some vagueness in simplicity.
-Consider algorithmic randomness, an active field of research in mathematics and computer science.
-Mathematicians and computer scientists start with a vague pre-theoretical concept of randomness.
-They propose a range of mathematically precise definitions, some of which turn out to be theoretically fruitful.
-These include the Kolmogorov notion of incompressibility, the Martin-L\"of notion of typicality, and the game-theoretic notion of fair gambling \citep{dasgupta2011mathematical}.
-Surprisingly, in idealized circumstances they are provably equivalent.
-The equivalence shows that the vague concept is latching onto something in mathematical reality.
-But such notions do not completely eliminate vagueness.
-For example, when we apply any notion of algorithmic randomness to finite models, we see the reappearance of vagueness \cite[p.56]{li2019introduction}.
-Instead of having a completely exact boundary between random and non-random sequences, we need to adopt a vague boundary: a sequence is random just in case it cannot be represented by a significantly shorter algorithm, where what counts as ``significantly shorter'' is of course vague.
-Insofar as it is legitimate to apply randomness to finite strings, we can regard the vagueness here as entirely appropriate.
+Another reason to tolerate some vagueness in simplicity comes from its connection with algorithmic randomness, an active area of research in mathematics and computer science.
+Mathematicians and computer scientists begin with an intuitive, pre-theoretical notion of randomness and develop various formal definitions, some of which prove to be theoretically fruitful.
+Notable examples include Kolmogorov's incompressibility criterion, Martin-L\"of's effective typicality, and game-theoretic notion of fair gambling \citep{dasgupta2011mathematical}.
+Remarkably, under idealized conditions, these definitions are provably equivalent, demonstrating that the vague pre-theoretical concept captures a genuine mathematical reality.

+However, these formal definitions do not fully eliminate vagueness.
+When applied to finite mosaics, vagueness re-emerges \cite[p.56]{li2019introduction}.
+Instead of drawing a sharp boundary between random and non-random sequences, we must adopt a more flexible criterion: a finite sequence is considered random if it cannot be represented by a significantly shorter algorithm.
+What counts as ``significantly shorter'' remains vague.
+Yet this does not prevent the legitimate application of randomness to finite sequences.
+Similarly, we can acknowledge and tolerate some vagueness in simplicity without undermining its epistemic role.

-In cases where we can legitimately apply the concept of algorithmic randomness, it is also a measure for complexity.
-A non-random sequence may be considered simple.
-A non-random mosaic can always be captured by a suitably simple law.
-Hence, we may plausibly treat the two concepts as duals of each other. \begin{description} \item[Duality] Simplicity and algorithmic randomness are duals of each other. \end{description} Since algorithmic randomness is appropriately vague, simplicity is too.
+Since algorithmic randomness serves as a measure of complexity, it also provides a useful perspective on simplicity.
+A non-random sequence (satisfying certain frequency properties) may be considered simple---for example, the alternating sequence $(010101......)$ is clearly simpler than a random sequence.
+A non-random mosaic (of a particular type) can be captured by a suitably simple law.
+This suggests the following duality: \begin{description} \item[Duality] Simplicity and algorithmic randomness are duals of each other. \end{description} Since algorithmic randomness is appropriately vague, simplicity is too.

-\subsection{Humeanism vs. non-Humeanism}
+\subsection{Humeanism vs. Non-Humeanism}

+Does PNS follow from the metaphysical commitments of BSA?
+The answer is no. Unpacking why this is the case sheds light on a broader debate between Humeans and non-Humeans.